How To Solve Damp Problems In Houses

 Over time, the moist conditions can lead to damp and mould problems.

-If you are suffering from rising damp you’ll need to consult with an expert and look at getting a damp proof membrane or other damp proof course applied to your walls.
+The UK has a well-established industry involved in the treatment of rising damp (Sellers, 2017).
+We would therefore recommend you consult with an expert and look at getting a damp proof membrane or other damp proof course applied to your walls.

 The sooner you address the issue, the better.
 Keep in mind though that you’ll need to repair the source of the problem before you fix any cosmetic damage.